oracle/wookiee-kafka/README.md

 </dependency>
 ~~~~

-### Contributing
-This project is not accepting external contributions at this time.
-For bugs or enhancement requests, please file a GitHub issue unless it’s security related.
-When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
-If you think you’ve found a security vulnerability, do not raise a GitHub issue and follow the instructions in our [security policy](./SECURITY.md).

 ### PartitionConsumerWorker

 This is the most important class and will have to be overridden, create a class of your own that extends it within your app.
 Then override the function: